fluxcd/notification-controller/docs/spec/v1/receivers.md

 This simple example would match `ImageRepositories` containing the name `hello-world`.

-If you want do do more complex processing:
+If you want to do more complex processing:

 ```yaml
   resourceFilter: has(resource.metadata.annotations) && request.body.tag.split('/').last().split(":").first() == resource.metadata.annotations['update-image']